PEZ/clojure-clr-starter/README.md

 ## WIP

 I know almost nothing about .Net and actually have not much clue what I am doing.
 Expect this project to change as I figure things out a bit.
+Please don't hesitate to file issues and PRs! 🙏

 ClojureCLR is also work in progress as is the nrepl server we are using here.

+## Quirks

+A known issue is that the `docker/.nrepl-port` file is not deleted when the Docker container is killed.
+I don't know why, yet.
+Delete it manually, until the issue has been solved.

 ## License